 We know all too well the dangers weather can pose to driving, with the Midlands experiencing some of its heaviest snowfall for years in recent days.
 Severe weather warnings have been widespread, with hundreds of schools and businesses closed, flights cancelled and the region’s roads in chaos.

-As drivers brave the snow and ice, the threat of accidents has been high and the cold weather is set to continue into the New Year.
+As drivers brave the snow and ice, the threat of accidents has been high and the cold weather is set to continue.
 Here, Managing Director at Russell Scanlan, Bryan Banbury, shares some top tips to help you deal with the extreme winter weather and minimise your risk whilst driving.